jfrancis71/PyGenBrix/atari_models/POMDP.md

 These ideas are inspired by a paper: Value Prediction Network, Oh, Singh, Lee (2017).
 I didn't really understand their approach, but I did find their argument that for model based learning to model observations may be very hard and unnecessary to model the rewards.

+Testing:

+Simple sequence, MinAtar, could use breakout but zero rewards and substitute end of life with -1 reward.
+Also design super simple game, it shouldn't be that difficult, eg catch the ball.